Robert K. Coughlin: Biotech Industry

 Coughlin served as president and CEO of the Massachusetts Biotechnology Council from 2008 to 2021.
 MassBio's mission is to advance Massachusetts' leadership in the life sciences, to grow the industry, to add value to the healthcare, and to improve patient lives.
 In his last year there, he was paid $1.2 million.

 As of early 2021, Coughlin is an executive with JLL.
-Coughlin's son struggle has cystic fibrosis.
+Coughlin's son has cystic fibrosis.
 Coughlin also manages a group called Bobby's Brigade, an organization in partnership with the Cystic Fibrosis Foundation to raise funds to help find a cure for CF.